dylan-foundry/objc-dylan/documentation/source/index.rst

         define objc-shadow-class *class-name* (*superclasses*)
           => *objective-c-class*;

-   :parameter class-name: The name of the Dylan shadow class.
+   :parameter class-name: the name of the dylan shadow class.
-   :parameter superclasses: The names of the Dylan shadow superclasses and protocols.
+   :parameter superclasses: the names of the dylan shadow superclasses and protocols.
-   :parameter objective-c-class: The name of the Objective C class being shadowed.
+   :parameter objective-c-class: the name of the objective c class being shadowed.

    :description: